Particles: the difference between WA and GA

 Right?
 Not quite…

-Subject and topic are very distinct roles and it’s not difficult to understand their difference.
-But what is a poor gaijin to do in real life situations?
-Since we only ever have subjects in English (never topics) it still takes some getting used to before you can accurately distinguish between where we should use one or the other in a real-life situation.
+Subject and topic are very distinct roles and it’s not difficult to understand their theoretical difference.
+But what is a poor gaijin to do in real-life situations?
+Since we only ever have subjects in English (never topics) it still takes some getting used to before you can accurately distinguish where we should use one or the other.
+This is where the 2nd stock response (don’t worry, you’ll get it eventually) holds some truth.

 To help start you down the (long) path to mastery of these two terrible particles, here is a deeper look.